stanford-ppl/Green-Marl/README.md

             git pull

-  + (Note) Since current Makefile is far from perfect in detecting dependencies, after pulling a new source it is desired to completely re-build the compiler (or gm_graph library) by doing make clean and then doing make.
+  + (Note) Since current Makefile is far from perfect in detecting dependencies, after pulling a new source it is desired to completely re-build the compiler (or gm_graph library) by doing make clean_all and then doing make.

 2-2 Directories
 -------------------------------------